RosettaCommons/demos/tutorials/loop_modeling/README.md

 Closing Breaks in Protein Chains
 --------------------------------
 Sometimes you have chain breaks in your protein, perhaps when threading from a homolog.
 In this case, there are no missing residues, just that the backbone itself is not closed.
-An example input PDB is provided at `<path_to_Rosetta_directory>/demos/tutorials/loop_modeling/input_files/1qys_chain_break.pdb` where the connection between residue numbers 14 and 15 is severed.
+An example input PDB is provided at `<path_to_Rosetta_directory>/demos/tutorials/loop_modeling/input_files/3gbn_Ab.pdb` where the connection between residue numbers 127 and 128 is severed.
 To fix this, we will use the kinematic closure protocol.
 First, we need to write a short _loop file_, detailing which residues as to be modeled as loops and where the cutpoint is.

-    LOOP 10 14 12 0 0
+    LOOP 125 130 0 0 1

-This 2<sup>nd</sup> and the 3<sup>rd</sup> column in this file correspond the the loop start and end residues.
+This 2<sup>nd</sup> and the 3<sup>rd</sup> columns in this file correspond the the loop start and end residues.
 The 4<sup>th</sup> column indicates the cut point where the chain is broken.
 It must be between (including) the start and end residues.
-Note that the break is between residues 14 and 15, but we right that the cut point is 12.
-This is because **the residue numbering in the loop file is not based on PDB numbering but on Rosetta internal numbering.**.
-Since this PDB starts at residue 3, Rosetta internal numbering will be 2 less than PDB residue numbering.
+0 is the default option which allows Rosetta to pick a cut point.
+Note that **the residue numbering in the loop file is not based on PDB numbering but on Rosetta internal numbering.**.
+The 4th column represents the skip rate, which we have set to 0.
+Setting the last column to 1 makes Rosetta start building from an extended structure.

+To close the loop, run:

     $> <path_to_Rosetta_directory>/main/source/bin/loopmodel.linuxgccrelease @flag_basic_KIC

-This should take about 5 minutes to run.
+This should take about 2 minutes at the end of which you will produce

 Modeling Missing Loops
 ----------------------